-A joint venture with the Marriott Library, Colleges of Humanities, Fine Arts, and Architecture+Planning, Digital Matters is the umbrella term for a threefold initiative:
+A joint venture with the Marriott Library, Colleges of Humanities, Fine Arts, Architecture+Planning, and the School for Cultural and Social Transformation, Digital Matters is the umbrella term for a threefold initiative:

 To serve as the locus for computationally enhanced humanities and arts research and pedagogy, with a strength in cultural criticism and theory.